 Medium- and long-term consequences of depredation for depredating populations not only result from positive provisioning effects but also from injuries or lethal risks related to interactions with fisheries.
 If depredation supplies more energy than the natural diet, depredation may enhance fitness and, therefore, the reproductive performances of individuals.
 This was found for killer whales depredating on toothfish catches at Crozet and depredating on tuna catches in the Strait of Gibraltar (Guinet et al., 2015; Tixier et al., 2015; Esteban et al., 2016).
 If the energy gain due to depredation relative to natural feeding is large, depredating populations could expand (in particular if also benefiting from dedicated conservation effort), which could further enhance the magnitude of depredation long-term impacts on the ecosystem.
-However, this scenario may be only realistic in a situation where the risks of fatal interactions with fishing gear and vessels are limited.
-Depredating species can be exposed to the accidental risk of getting caught in fishing gear and/or intentional shooting from fishers (Dans et al., 2003; Azevedo et al., 2017).
-The bycatch of depredating species such as marine mammals is often reported in many static net and trawl fisheries (Read, 2008).
-Bycatches of depredating species should be considered in future studies aiming to address the full range of ecosystem effects resulting from depredation.
+However, this scenario may be only realistic in a situation where the risks of fatal interactions with fishing gears and vessels are limited.
+Unlike depredating species in the Crozet/Kerguelen fishery and to a greater extent for in the Southern Ocean (where high level of regulations reduce potential fisheries negative impacts on marine predators), depredating species can be exposed to the accidental risk of getting caught in fishing gear and/or intentional shooting from fishers (Dans et al., 2003; Azevedo et al., 2017).
+Depredating species bycatch such as marine mammals often reported in many static net and trawl fisheries (Read, 2008).
+These bycatches should be considered in future studies aiming to address the full range of ecosystem effects resulting from depredation.

-While considering depredation-related processes in ecosystem models is important, this study only partially addresses this challenge, which will require further development in future studies.
+While considering depredation related processes in ecosystem models is important, this study only partially addresses this challenge, which will require further development in future studies.
 Future ecosystem modelling studies should consider temporal variations in the size of depredating species populations and in the composition of their diet associated with changes in prey availability.
 However, to provide accurate input information, further understanding of the socio-ecosystem interactions generated locally by depredation is needed.
-First, and as raised by the findings of the present study, understanding the extent to which depredated resources replace natural prey in depredating species' diets appears as a critical element to investigate.
-Second, assessing whether the balance between benefits and costs is positive or negative for depredating species is pivotal to determining long-term depredating species' population growth rates.
+Firstly, and as raised by the findings of the present study, understanding the extent to which depredated resources replace natural prey in depredating species' diets appears as a critical element to investigate.
+Secondly, assessing whether the balance between benefits and costs is positive or negative for depredating species is pivotal to determining long-term depredating species' population growth rates.
 In summary, we present a pilot study exploring, within the constrained Ecopath framework, alternative ways of incorporating depredation on fisheries catches.
-By assessing how different model formulations affected estimates of natural predation and fishing mortality on different model groups, the study provides a number of insights on the ecosystem effects of a depredation-impacted subantarctic fishery.
-The results also highlight the limitations of Ecopathbased modelling to address complex behaviour-mediated processes.
-Thus, the development of dedicated models that can accurately capture complex multi-faceted socio-economic and ecological impacts inherent to depredation conflicts is essential to identify the conditions needed for the long-term coexistence of fisheries and marine predators and to contribute to ecosystembased management of marine ecosystem.
+By assessing how different model formulations affected estimates of natural predation and fishing mortality on different model groups, the study provides a number of insights concerning the ecosystem effects of a depredation-impacted subantarctic fishery.
+The results also highlight the limitations of Ecopath-based modelling to address complex behaviour-mediated processes.
+Thus, the development of dedicated models that can accurately capture complex multi-faceted socioeconomic and ecological impacts inherent to depredation conflicts is essential to identify the conditions needed for long-term coexistence of fisheries and marine predators, and to contribute to ecosystem-based management of marine ecosystem.